opencog/link-grammar/README.md

 Python2 and Python3 Bindings
 ----------------------------
-The Python2 and Python3 bindings are built by default, providing that the corresponding Python developement packages are installed.
+The Python2 and Python3 bindings are built by default, providing that the corresponding Python development packages are installed.

 These packages are:
 - Linux: